 Short-term investments designated as available-for-sale securities are carried at fair value, which is based on quoted market prices for such securities, if available, or is estimated on the basis of quoted market prices of financial instruments with similar characteristics.
 Investments with original maturities greater than 90 days and less than one year are classified within short-term investments on the Company's condensed consolidated balance sheets.
-Investments with original maturities greater than one year would be classified within long-term investments.
+In addition, investments with maturities beyond one year at the time of purchase that are highly liquid in nature and represent the investment of cash that is available for current operations are classified as short-term investments.
+Any other investments with original maturities greater than one year would be classified within long-term investments.

-Unrealized gains and losses of available-for-sale securities are excluded from earnings and are reported as a component of Other comprehensive income (loss) until the security is sold, has matured, or the Company determines that the fair value of the security has declined below its adjusted cost basis and the decline is not due to a credit loss.
-Realized gains and losses on short-term investments are calculated based on the specific identification method and would be reclassified from accumulated other comprehensive loss to other, net in the Company's condensed consolidated statement of operations.
+Unrealized gains and losses of available-for-sale securities are excluded from earnings and are reported as a component of other comprehensive income (loss) until the security is sold, has matured, or the Company determines that the fair value of the security has declined below its adjusted cost basis and the decline is not due to a credit loss.
+Realized gains and losses on short-term investments are calculated based on the specific identification method and would be reclassified from accumulated other comprehensive loss to other, net in the Company's condensed consolidated statements of operations.

 Short-term investments are evaluated for impairment quarterly.
-The Company considers various factors in determining whether it should recognize an impairment charge, including the credit quality of the issuer, the duration that the fair value has been less than the adjusted cost basis, the severity and reason for the decline in value, and the Company's intent to sell and ability to hold the investment for a period of time sufficient to allow for any anticipated recovery in market value.
+The Company's portfolio of available-for-sale debt securities is required to incorporate forward-looking information to determine any credit losses.
+This risk is mitigated by the high quality nature of the investments.
+The Company evaluates the current expected credit loss by considering various factors in determining whether it should recognize an impairment charge, including the credit quality of the issuer, the duration that the fair value has been less than the adjusted cost basis, the severity and reason for the decline in value, and the Company's intent to sell and ability to hold the investment for a period of time sufficient to allow for any anticipated recovery in market value.
 If the Company concluded that an investment is impaired or a portion of the unrealized loss is a result of a credit loss, it recognizes the charge at that time in the condensed consolidated statements of operations.
 Determining whether the decline in fair value is due to a credit loss requires management judgment based on the specific facts and circumstances of each security.
 The ultimate value realized on these securities is subject to market price volatility until they are sold.
+The Company did not recognize any credit losses related to available-for-sale debt securities during the three and six months ended June 30, 2023.